Content

 The more information you can give, the more the therapist can do to help you have a positive, constructive experience.

-Your therapist might ask if you’ve ever seen a therapist, counselor, psychiatrist or other mental health professional before.
+Your therapist might ask if you’ve ever seen a therapist, counselor, psychiatrist, or other mental health professional before.
+If this isn’t your first time seeking therapy, make sure to let them know.

 Everyone has a coping strategy for dealing with problems.
 Whether you’re troubled by anxiety, stress, depression or a certain situation or individual, you likely have behaviors that you turn to in order to cope.